thenexthub/Codira/docs/LibraryEvolution.rst

   independently desirable to reduce accidental API surface area, but happens to also interact well with the performance design.

-This last point is a specific case of a general tenet of Swift: **the default behavior is safe**.
+This last point is a specific case of a general tenet of Codira: **the default behavior is safe**.
 Where possible, choices made when an entity is first published should not limit its evolution in the future.